23/03/2026

 Ethical frameworks highlight the importance of consent in use of training data, fair attribution, and the protection of human creativity, including its distinctive emotional depth and authenticity.
 As AI technology continue to develop, the most meaningful and impactful applications will be those that foster genuine collaboration, where AI serves a supportive technical resource while humans provide the inspired, contextually informed decision-making that underpins truly moving musical experiences.
 This symbiotic relationship ensures that AI functions not as a crutch that diminishes the development of human skills, but as an instrument that expands boundaries, extending creative limits of what is musically possible, ultimately enriching musical culture while enhancing human creativity.

-Cuneo, Silvia, Naizer, Nizla, and Black, Benjamin (2025).
-From Bits to Hits: The advance of Al in music production.
+Cuneo, S., Naizer, N. and Black, B. (2025) From bits to hits: The advance of AI in music production.

 01/12/2025